PDAF/2dmodel_pdaf/README.md

 Notes on the model:
 * The tutorial model is very simple and without real dynamics.
 Even though the model uses a 2-dimensional domain, it is practically a 1-dimensional case (which is just rotated by 45 degrees).
 This model allows to perform DA with very small ensembles with a minimum of 3 states.
 This is far lower than we would use in real cases, but it is useful to perform some experiments on a notebook computer.
 For real cases one would rather use an ensemble of at least 20 states.
-* Because the model is practically 1-dimensional, using the localized ensemble filters does not improve the state estimate.
-However, using a localize filter shows the effects on the space of the resulting state estimate.
+* The ensemble is generated in a systemtic way (by rotating the field for the first model field and shifting for the second), which is artificial but help todemonstrated some effects e.g. of the localization.
 * The model does not read restart files.
 Thus, one cannot perform a realistic sequence of offline analysis steps.
 Only a single offline analysis step is done for demonstration.